Table of contents

 Next, let’s ssh into one of the containers to make sure things are okay.
 In your prelab directory, use the following:

-This will drop you into a shell on the user-hostA container.
-You will be logged in as root so be careful in what you are doing.
-However, everything you do will only impact your container!
+This will drop you into a shell on the hostA container.
+You will be logged in as the user netsec, but you have passwordless sudo privileges on the container.

-Try the same on user-hostB to make sure that it is up as well.
+Try the same on hostB to make sure that it is up as well.

 Shared volumes